aspose-words/Aspose.Words-Documentation/cpp/product-overview/_index.md

 title: Product Overview – Aspose.Words for С++
 articleTitle: Product Overview
 linktitle: Product Overview
-description: "With Aspose.Words for C++ you can create, modify, convert, render, and print documents without relying on third-party applications.
-Aspose.Words is a cross-platform class library."
+description: "Aspose.Words for C++ is a software library designed to create, modify, convert, render, and print documents without relying on any other software."
 type: docs
 weight: 5
 url: /cpp/product-overview/